Wardship of the Court

 Getting Wardship where Child is stranded outside of the UK with difficulty in returning

-A wardship may be obtained in cases of where a child is stranded outside of the UK and there is difficulty in the child returning.
+A wardship may be obtained in cases where a child is stranded outside of the UK and there is difficulty in the child returning.
+In such international cases, the court exercises its wardship jurisdiction, which is the legal authority to protect and make decisions for minors who are wards of the court.
 Quite often we hear about cases where one person has removed the child out of the jurisdiction leaving a child stranded abroad.
 This can be seen in the case of MB v GK & Ors (No2) Wardship (Welfare).
 The case concerned wardship proceedings which concerned a child who was aged 3 years at the time.

 In this case the father absconded from London to return to Singapore.
 The father was a national of Singapore.
 The mother was a Mongolian national however lived in London.
 The child was retained in Singapore with the paternal grandparents without the wishes and consent of the mother.
 The child remained a ward of court throughout the proceedings.